smcclatchy/r-pub-quality-graphics/_episodes/04-line.md

 ~~~
 {: .output}

-Remove the single measurements in years 2000 and 2007.
-These two data points extend
+Remove the single measurement in year 2007.
+This data point extend
-the line backward in time and give misleading information about the actual growth in the number of bases by making it appear as if data collection was sequential year-over-year.
-In fact, there were many years missing data altogether.
-Start at year 2008, the first year of sustained,  consecutive data collection.
+the line backward in time and give misleading information about the actual growth in the number of bases by making it appear as if data collection was consistent year-over-year.
+Start at year 2008, the first year of sustained data collection.

 ~~~
-which(format(sra$date, "%Y") %in% c("2000", "2007"))
+which(format(sra$date, "%Y") %in% c("2007"))
 ~~~
 {: .r}